zuckung/endless-sky-plugins/README.md

 <br>

-A month after the game starts, the player gets a spaceport info mission about a new discovered technology, that enables the building of jump gates(if your savegame is beyond that point, these info mission starts on the next planet landing).
-Over the next 5 months there are regularly spaceport info missions of how far the process of building these gates has come.
-At the end of this period all jump gates have been build and are usable.<br>
+A month after the game starts, the player gets a spaceport info mission about a new discovered technology, that enables the building of jump gates (if your savegame is beyond that point, this info mission starts on the next planet landing).
+Over the next 5 months there are regularly spaceport info missions telling you things about how far the process of building these gates has come.
+At the end of this period all jump gates have been built and are usable.<br>

 These jump gates are technically just wormholes with new sprites.
-The jump gate ring around Human space is made of two gates in every of these systems: Naos(Deep) - Spica(Dirt Belt) - Alniyat(South) - Tarazed(South) - Sheratan(Core) - Alnitak(North) and from there back to Naos.
+The jump gate ring around human space is made of two gates in every of these systems: Naos (Deep) - Spica (Dirt Belt) - Alniyat (South) - Tarazed (South) - Sheratan (Core) - Alnitak (North) and from there back to Naos.
 Two gates, so you can move forward and backward on the ring.<br>

 <img src='https://raw.githubusercontent.com/zuckung/endless-sky-plugins/master/screenshots/jump.gates01.jpg' width='400'>